allan-tulane/sp24-recitation-04-FrankieSoltero/recitation-04.md

 What is the problem that prevents us from easily parallelizing this solution?

 **Enter answer here**
+Race conditions would be a huge problem because two parralel calls would constantly be updating the same variable leading to a race condition.
+And combining the results would also be extremely inneficient so parrellizing would not be good.

 ## Part 2: Sentiment analysis